 In 1965, The School for Deaf, Blind, & Orphans (black students) was integrated into the Texas School for the Blind.
 In the early 1970s, the Deaf-Blind program was begun at what was known as the Confederate Widows’ Home located on Cedar Street and 35th Street in the Hyde Park neighborhood.
 In the early 1980s, the deaf-blind program was moved onto the present site on the main campus and the Confederate Widows’ Home was sold.
 The proceeds from this sale were used for a new facility for the deaf-blind program on the main campus.

 The year 1975 marked a turning point in the population served by the Texas School for the Blind.
 The Texas legislature enacted H.B.
-1673 adding statewide responsibilities to the Schools enabling statutes and mission.
+1673 adding statewide responsibilities to the schools enabling statutes and mission.
 Governance of the School was transferred from TEA to a subcommittee of the Texas State Board of Education.
-The U.S. Congress enacted the Education of All Handicapped Children Act, significantly impacting the provision of special education services to children, guaranteeing a free appropriate public education to all handicapped children in the least restrictive environment.
-One effect on the School was an increase in the number of children with multiple disabilities requesting the services of this school.
-Prior to 1975, all students served at the Texas School for the Blind were academic or applied academics students.
+The U.S. Congress enacted the Education of All Handicapped Children Act, significantly impacting the provision of special education services to children, guaranteeing a free appropriate public education to all disabled children in the least restrictive environment.
+One effect on the school was an increase in the number of children with multiple disabilities requesting the services of this school.
+Before 1975, all students served at the Texas School for the Blind were academic or applied academic students.
 Since 1975, the population of students with multiple disabilities has continued to increase which, in turn, has caused a shift in programs at the Texas School for the Blind.
-The school was renamed in 1989 to Texas School for the Blind and Visually Impaired in order to more accurately reflect the population it serves.
+The school was renamed in 1989 to Texas School for the Blind and Visually Impaired to more accurately reflect the population it serves.